-If you're hoping to become a solicitor, you have most likely heard of training contracts by now - the two year placement that follows on from the LPC, and your final hurdle in qualifying as a fully fledged solicitor.
-You may also have heard your training contract talked about in terms of 'seats'.
-This is not a law themed game of musical chairs, nor does it mean you'll be spending two years sitting around.
+If you're hoping to become a solicitor, you've most likely heard of training contracts by now—the two-year placement that follows on from the LPC, and your final hurdle in qualifying as a fully-fledged solicitor.
+You may also have heard your training contract talked about in terms of "seats".
+This is not a law-themed game of musical chairs, nor does it mean you'll be spending two years sitting around.

-Seat is essentially just the code word for 'department' in the training contract world.
-As you embark on your training contract, you'll rotate through a number of different departments within the law firm that is training you.
-Each department that you work in is known as a 'seat'.
+Seat is essentially just the code word for "department" in the training-contract world.
+As you embark on your training contract, you'll rotate through a number of different departments within the law firm that's training you.
+Each department you work in is known as a "seat".

 You will typically do four six-month seats or six four-month seats over the course of your training contract, depending on the law firm.

 What seats can I do in my training contract?

 The Solicitors Regulation Authority states that trainees must gain experience in at least three areas of law, and one of these must be contentious.
-This means legal work which takes place between at least two parties, for example a court case.
-This way, you will get a broad and varied experience out of your seats, and be ready to tackle whatever comes your way once you qualify.
+This means legal work that takes place between at least two parties—for example, a court case.
+This way, you'll get a broad and varied experience out of your seats, and be ready to tackle whatever comes your way once you qualify.

-However, it won't all be set in stone and it's likely that you will get some choice in which seats you do.
-Many firms will ask you to state your preferences and try to accomodate them as best that they can.
+However, it won't all be set in stone and it's likely that you'll get some choice in which seats you do.
+Many firms will ask you to state your preferences and try to accomodate them as best they can.

-Law firms are increasingly choosing to send out their trainees on secondment.
+Law firms sometimes choose to send out their trainees on secondment.
 Secondments take up one of your seats.
-You will be based at a client company in their legal department, or even at another law firm.
-This is a great opportunity to really understand how business works and improve your commercial awareness.
+You'll be based at a client company in their legal department, or even at another law firm.
+This is a great opportunity to understand how business works and improve your commercial awareness.